lagom/lagom/docs/manual/scala/guide/cluster/DomainModelling.md

       case UpdateItem(_, qty, replyTo) if qty < 0 =>
         Effect.reply(replyTo)(Rejected("Quantity must be greater than zero"))

-      // an item is delete by setting it's quantity to 00 case UpdateItem(productId, 0, replyTo) if !items.contains(productId) =>
+      // an item is deleted by setting it's quantity to 0 case UpdateItem(productId, 0, replyTo) if !items.contains(productId) =>
         Effect.reply(replyTo)(Rejected("Cannot delete item that is not already in cart"))

       case UpdateItem(productId, quantity, replyTo) =>
         Effect
           .persist(ItemUpdated(productId, quantity))
-          .thenReply(replyTo) { updatedCart => // updated cart is state updated after applying ItemUpdated
+          .thenReply(replyTo) { updatedCart => // updatedCart is the state updated after applying ItemUpdated
             Accepted
           }